 *Early Registration Cost: $200 - Register by close of business day May 16th to receive discount

 **Student Early Registration Cost: $175

 Location: Beech Mountain Small Wind Research and Demonstration Site

 Continuing Education Credits Offered: 6 LU, 6 PDH

 All attendees will receive a Certificate of Completion

 Brent Summerville is a licensed Professional Engineer with a BS in Mechanical Engineering from North Carolina State University and a Masters in Appropriate Technology from Appalachian State University (ASU).
-He gained experience with small wind turbines while serving as the manager of the ASU Small Wind Research & Demonstration Site on Beech Mountain.
-Brent now serves as the Technical Director of the Small Wind Certification Council (SWCC) and is the President of Summerville Wind & Sun Inc.
+He started his career in renewable energy at ASU by designing, installing, troubleshooting and providing training on solar water, PV, microhydro and distributed wind energy projects.
+He gained experience testing small wind turbines while serving as the manager of the ASU Small Wind Research & Demonstration Site on Beech Mountain.
+Mr Summerville is currently contracted as the Technical Director of the Small Wind Certification Council.

 Appalachian Energy Center

 401 Academy Street